feugy/melodie/README.md

 ### features

-- [ ] splash screen or loading icon (instead of the ugly white page)
 - [ ] images from tags
 - [ ] configure replay gain from settings
 - [ ] display tracks/albums/artists count in settings